zellwk/zellwk.com/src/posts/2019-05-29-job-application-process.md

 "Do you have any advice on finding a job as a developer?"

-Many people have asked me that question, but I can't give a proper answer because I *never* got a developer job before.
+Many people have asked me that question, but I can’t give a proper answer because I have never been hired as a developer before.
 What I did was:

 1. Wriggled my way into a Wordpress dev role in an admin-based internship
 2. Freelanced